microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/timeOffReason-list.md

 ---
 title: "Get the list of timeOffReason in this schedule"
 description: "Get the list of timeOffReason in this schedule."
-author: "zivk"
+author: "nkramer"
-localization_priority: Priority
+localization_priority: Normal
 ms.prod: "microsoft-teams"
 ---

 # Get a timeOffReason by id

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]
-Get the list of [timeOffReasons](../resources/timeOffReason.md) in this [schedule](../resources/schedule.md).
+Get the list of [timeOffReasons](../resources/timeoffreason.md) in this [schedule](../resources/schedule.md).

 ## Permissions